Mattia46/stephanie-test/README.md

 ### About your own implementation ?

 ##### Queries
- - Added `offset` variable to allow loading other chunks of data
+ - Used `fetchMore` and `offset` hook to load more data when scrolling
- - Using `fetchMore` together with `offset` hook to fetch more data
+ - Used `offsetLimitPagination` policy to merge different chunk of data
  - Added `GET_SHIP` query to fetch the single Ship description

 ##### Dynamic Routes
- - Leveraged `NextJs` dynamic routes to achieve dynamic `/ship` path url
+ - Leveraged `NextJs dynamic routes` to achieve dynamic `/ship` path urls

 ##### Fixes
  - Fixed the `theme` relative path in `_documents.tsx` file
  - Removed `@testing-library/react-hooks` dependency being part of `@testing-library`

 ##### Tests
- - Card test: added test to validate the link used
+ - Card test: added test to validate the `href` prop
- - Integration test: tested HomePage with MockedProvider @apollo/client/testing
+ - Integration test: tested HomePage with `MockedProvider` @apollo/client/testing
  - Added useLocalStorage test

 ##### Open Graph tags